The act of gratitude plays an important role in psychological wellbeing and self-actualization (Maslow, 1981).

 - Thought about how appreciative they were of their partner/friend

 - Recalled a positive memory, which they then discussed with their partner/friend

-Lambert et al. (2010) found that compared to the other three groups, participants who expressed their gratitude to the partner/friend reported higher ‘communal strength’, a concept that refers to the sense of responsibility that one has towards another person’s wellbeing, which could be a measure of relationship investment.
+Lambert et al. (2010) found that compared to the other three groups, participants who expressed their gratitude to the partner/friend reported higher ‘communal strength,’ a concept that refers to the sense of responsibility that one has toward another person’s wellbeing, which could be a measure of relationship investment.

-Therefore, regularly expressing gratitude towards your partner/friend might increase your perceived sense of your investment in your relationship, and may result in other benefits such as further expression of supportive acts from your partner.
+Therefore, regularly expressing gratitude toward your partner/friend might increase your perceived sense of your investment in your relationship and may result in other benefits such as further expression of supportive acts from your partner.